Kaiser-Frazer

-The Kaiser-Frazer Corporation (1947–1953 as Kaiser-Frazer) was the result of a partnership between industrialist Henry J. Kaiser and automobile executive Joseph W. Frazer.
+The Kaiser-Frazer Corporation (1947–1953 as Kaiser-Frazer) was an American automobile company.
+It was founded jointly by industrialist Henry J. Kaiser and automobile executive Joseph W. Frazer.
 In 1947, the company acquired the automotive assets of Graham-Paige, of which Frazer had become president near the end of World War II.
 Kaiser-Frazer was one of a few US automakers to achieve success after World War II, if only for a few years.
 Joseph W. Frazer left the company in 1949, replaced as president by Henry's son Edgar F. Kaiser.

 In 1953, Kaiser bought the ailing Willys-Overland company, mainly for its Jeep brand, and merged the Kaiser and Willys operations under the "Kaiser-Willys Corporation".
 The Willys-Overland branch was renamed "Willys Motors", until ten years later, in 1963, it was renamed Kaiser Jeep.